c-mauderer/Master-Clock/README.md

 That leaves the LED which is connected directly to the input voltage with a 2.2 kΩ resistor.
 At 10 V it should need about (10 V - 2 V) / 2.2 kΩ = 3.6 mA when on.
 The LED is switched on only for very short flashes of 1 ms per minute.
-The current should average to 60 µA which is a lot more than the controller.
+The current should average to 60 nA which is a lot less than the rest of the controller.

 So much for theory.
 Now some measurements: I removed R13.
 With that, the whole switching regulator part is disconnected.
 I recorded a [few minutes of